GPS Repeaters For Fire Stations

 The picture to the right shows a repeater installed at a height of approximately 5 metres, with a view across the top of the appliances to ensure line-of-sight with GPS receiving antennas.

-When mounted horizontally at a height of 10 metres, for example on a roof beam, the coverage radius would be approximately 35 metres.
+When mounted horizontally at a height of 10 metres, for example on a roof beam, the coverage area below the repeater would be approximately 35 metres diameter.

 The best position for the repeater unit is where there is line-of-sight to the GPS receiving antennas on the appliances.